ebikatsudon/VTubeStudio/Connection-Issues-&amp;-Troubleshooting.md

   * If your router has multiple WiFi networks available, make sure it is the same for your PC and smartphone.
 Also, try both networks.
 * On Windows, make sure the used network is set to "Private" (see image below).
 * Try turning off your Anti-Virus software temporarily.
-* If "Updated" are shown as 0, you may have to restart the app once.
+* If "Updates" are shown as 0, you may have to restart the app once.
 * If you have a VPN, see if there's an option related to "Invisible to Devices" switched on.
 * Make sure iOS/Android and the app are up to date.
 * Network extending devices and access points like Google Nest may cause problems.